algermissen/cassandra-ruby-sharded-workers/README.md

     with clustering order by (shard asc)

-In order to prevent 'dangling' locks when a consumer crashes, locks are written with a TTL and consumers are required periodically touch the lock while they are operating.
+In order to prevent 'dangling' locks when a consumer crashes, locks are written with a TTL and consumers are required to periodically touch the lock while they are operating.

 The isolation reduces lock contention that might frequently occur when concurrent consumers would try to akquire a shared lock every time they fetch some messages.

-The 'last' column stores for every shard the time-UUID that has last been processed and indicates the point in time at which a consumer must pick up work when it continues to process the queue.
+The 'last' column stores for every shard the time-UUID that has last been processed.
+This indicates the point in time at which a consumer must pick up work when it continues to process the queue.

 Consumers will process a shard from the 'last' timestamp up to the current time.

-After having processed a bunch of messages consumer should update the 'last' timestamp to narrow the window of re-processing messages when accidentally crashed consumers come up again.
+After having processed a bunch of messages a consumer should update the 'last' timestamp to narrow the window of re-processing messages when an accidentally crashed consumers come up again.

 # Things to Note